edcarp/shell-intermediate-esces/_episodes/01-intro.md

 ### The Shell

-This course assumes you have either taken our ur [introductory shell course](https://edcarp.github.io/shell-novice-esces) already, or have broadly similar background knowledge.
+This course assumes you have either taken our [introductory shell course](https://edcarp.github.io/shell-novice-esces) already, or have broadly similar background knowledge.
 Here is a reminder of what we mean by the shell.

 The shell is a program where users can type commands.
 With the shell, it's possible to invoke complicated programs like climate modeling software